Guide

 AvClock - a dedicated flight tracker display

-AvClock is a premium aviation desk display designed for your desk.
-Your window to the skies above you - part clock, part live aircraft tracking display.
+AvClock is a premium aviation desk display designed to sit on your shelf.
+Part clock, part live aircraft tracking display - always on, no app required.

-• Real-time ADS-B: Commercial, military, helicopters, and light aircraft - all from live ADS-B feeds.
+• Real-time ADS-B: Commercial, military, helicopters, and light aircraft - all from live ADS-B feeds, updated every few seconds.

-• Customisable: Multiple clock faces, colours, and typography to match your desk.
+• Customisable: Multiple clock faces, colours, and typography to match your desk setup.

 Apps are great for checking a flight on the go.
 For your desk, a dedicated flight tracker display offers more.